Artsakhbank

 Artsakhbank is an Armenian bank with headquarters in Yerevan.
-As of November 20, 2017, the Bank has 7 branches in Yerevan and 11 branches in the unrecognized Republic of Artsakh (de jure part of Azerbaijan).
+As of 31 August 2023, the bank has 7 branches in Yerevan.

 History

-The bank was established on February 12, 1996.
-On November 6, 1996 Artsakhbank, Closed joint-stock company was transformed into Artsakhbank, Open Joint-Stock Company, according to the resolution of the Bank’s Shareholders General Meeting.
-On June 24, 2001 Artsakhbank, OJSC, was reorganized back into Artsakhbank, Closed joint-stock company (CJSC).
+The bank was established on 12 February 1996.
+On 6 November 1996 Artsakhbank, Closed joint-stock company was transformed into Artsakhbank, Open Joint-Stock Company, according to the resolution of the Bank's Shareholders General Meeting.
+On 24 June 2001, Artsakhbank, OJSC, was reorganized back into Artsakhbank, Closed joint-stock company (CJSC).

 The bank is a shareholder of Armenian Card (ArCa) and a full member of ArCa the Armenian national payment system, a member of Europay/MasterCard international payment system, and a member of SWIFT system.

-Artsakhbank is a member of international money transfer systems, such as MoneyGram, Migom, Leader, Anelik.
-The Bank has correspondent relations with 25 banks, both local and foreign.
+Artsakhbank is a member of international money transfer systems, such as MoneyGram, Migom, Leader, and Anelik.
+The bank has correspondent relations with 25 banks, both local and foreign.

 Operations

-The Bank serves 43,787 customers, of which 41,427 are individuals.
+The bank serves 43,787 customers, of which 41,427 are individuals.

-The Bank has 482 employees, as of January 1, 2011.
+The bank has 373 employees, as of 31 August 2023.
+As of the same period, the bank's total equity came to AMD 8 960,358mln (USD 24.7mln), total assets - AMD 52 618,110 mln(USD 145.2mln) and liabilities - AMD 43 657,752 mln (USD 120.5mln).

-As of the same period, the Bank’s total equity came to AMD 8 960,358mln (USD 24.7mln), total assets - AMD 52 618,110 mln(USD 145.2mln) and liabilities - AMD 43 657,752 mln (USD 120.5mln).
+The bank also operated 11 branches across what was once the Republic of Artsakh until the seizing of Artsakh's territory in 2023.